dbos-inc/dbos-docs/docs/tutorials/demo-apps.md

 ---
 sidebar_position: 21
 title: Demo Applications
-description: Learn how to build larger apps with Operon
+description: Learn how to build larger apps with DBOS
 ---

-To show you how to develop larger applications with Operon, we've built three demo applications, each highlighting a different set of Operon's powerful features.
+To show you how to develop larger applications with DBOS, we've built three demo applications, each highlighting a different set of DBOS's powerful features.

 ## [E-Commerce](https://github.com/dbos-inc/dbos-demo-apps/tree/main/e-commerce)

 The E-Commerce demo is a toy web shop and payment processing system.
 Users can purchase expensive writing utensils

 The E-Commerce demo demonstrates:
-* Using Operon workflows, transactions, and communicators to build reliable programs
+* Using DBOS workflows, transactions, and communicators to build reliable programs
 * Using [Knex.js](https://knexjs.org/) for database interaction, schema management and seed data
 * Building interactive workflows via [events and messages](./workflow-communication-tutorial.md)
 * Implementing a webhook that connects to an existing workflow